jbuckman/jbuckman.github.io/_posts/2023-01-02-thoughts-on-rationality.md

 ---
 layout: post
-title: 'Rationality: Definition & Critique'
+title: 'Thoughts On Rationality'
 tags: ["philosophy", "rationality", "effective altruism", "AI safety"]
 published: true
 mathjax: false
 ---

-I recently came across [this post](https://www.thelastrationalist.com/rationality-is-not-systematized-winning.html), which challenges readers to propose a definition for rationality
+I recently came across [this post](https://www.thelastrationalist.com/rationality-is-not-systematized-winning.html), which challenges readers to propose a definition for rationality.
-The post is several years old so I'm clearly late to the game, and I'm sure that most things have been said already, but I figured I’d take a crack at it.
+The post is several years old so I'm clearly late to the game, and I'm sure that most everything has been said already, but I figured I’d take a crack at it anyways.

 ---